chrispap95/radiationDamage/README.md

     └── scripts                 # All the scripts and the routines that we are going to use └── Plotter             # Routines for plotting, fitting and style configuration
 ```
+##Prerequisites

-In order to able to run this code you should have already installed Python and ROOT.
+In order to able to run this code you should have already installed Python 2 and ROOT.
+Warning: Do not use python 3!

+##Instructions
 I will provide more info on how to run the scripts later.

 ##############################################################################################
-FREADME file contents
+##FREADME file contents

 Save your data txt files in alphaSource/data.

-ALPHA SOURCE ANALYSIS
+###ALPHA SOURCE ANALYSIS

 First, make a txt file that lists all the data txt files that you want to process.
 Usually you take all your measurements for a set of samples on the same day; in the example command below, the date is 20180223, but you should replace that with the date of your measurements of interest.
 Then, from alphaSource directory run